leykunget/basic-r-training-hs/README.md

 ## About This Training

-This training is organized by **Ethiopian Public Health Institute (EPHI)** for public professionals of EPHI and MOH focusing on:
+This training is organized by **Ethiopian Public Health Institute (EPHI)** for public health professionals of EPHI focusing on:

 -   Understanding R and RStudio
 -   Data wrangling using the Tidyverse